eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 first of all, thank you for considering contributing to this project. you're awesome just for reading these words.

-there are many ways to contribute, all are welcome; from improving the documentation, fixing bugs and submitting issues, to writing new features, auditing code reviews and writing tutorials.
+there are many ways to contribute, all are welcome; from improving the documentation, fixing bugs and submitting issues, to writing new features, auditing code reviews and testing platform support.

 ## house rules